 I am realizing that I’m prone to look for acceptance from others through gift giving.
 Pleasing people by showering them with gifts that I cannot afford is not God’s way.
 In fact, it’s a sin that can enslave me (Galatians 1:10).
 I’m tempted to be a slave to my credit cards and others’ responses to my gifts.
 I want their acceptance and to look good in their eyes.
 I’m finding out that the gift giving can be more about what I can get rather than giving to others.

 The pain of not having what I want when I want can seem unbearable.
 It reminds me of the pain Jesus bore for me on the cross.
 He died for my sin of people pleasing so I could be forgiven.
 Even though all others may not accept me or the gifts I bring, I know that God accepts me because He died for me.
 He has given me the gift of eternal life (Romans 6:23).
 Jesus is my Savior.

 Christ in me

 I still struggle with the temptation to want more than I need, but He has provided wisdom in His Word to guide and direct me.
 With his help, I can strive to not let my emotions control me in pleasing people.
-In faith, I can say “No.” I realize I don’t need to be so concerned of creating memories of me.
-I don’t have to make thousands of cookies, quilts or photo albums because Christ is in me!
-At the end of the day instead of feeling good about me, I want others to see Christ.
-Today, I feel peace that I’ve not felt in a very long time and it’s not because of what I’m doing but what I’ve received from Him (Psalm 29:11).
+In faith, I can say “No.” I realize I don’t need to be so concerned about creating memories of me.
+I don’t have to make thousands of cookies, quilts, or photo albums, because Christ is in me!
+At the end of the day, instead of feeling good about me, I want others to see Christ.
+Today, I feel peace that I’ve not felt in a very long time; and it’s not because of what I’m doing, but what I’ve received from Him (Psalm 29:11).